 Copenhagen is beautiful most of the year, but we think that the perfect time to visit Copenhagen is in the early summer.

-The summer months allow you to enjoy the outdoors without having to worry about being cold.
+Summers in Copenhagen are mild (64-75 degrees Fahrenheit /18-24 degrees Celsius) which allow you to enjoy the outdoors without having to worry about being cold.

 Why You Should Get The Copenhagen Card